EddyQay/azure_ml_ops/README.md

 When the experiment is complete, it will appear as complete, as as shown below:
 ![image](images/Experiment-complete.png)

-and the best model shown as below:
+And the best model shown as below:

 ![image](images/Best-model-success-1.png)

 #### Deploying The Best Model: